MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/embed-multiple-viz.md

 - [Retrieve and apply filters](apply-filter.md)

-  you can manipulate the chapter-level filters, on-page selectors, and visualizations used as filters via the Native Embedding SDK available since 2021 Update 9.
+  You can manipulate the chapter-level filters, on-page selectors, and visualizations used as filters via the Native Embedding SDK available since 2021 Update 9.

 - [Getting dossier info via APIs](dossier-info-api.md)

-  you can use the Native Embedding SDK to get the definition or data from the dossier.
+  You can use the Native Embedding SDK to get the definition or data from the dossier.

 ## References